sernopay/webMethods-examples/rest/create-simple-rest-v2/README.md

-# Create Simple REST API using Rest Resourc V2
+# Create Simple REST API using Rest Resource V2

 ## Create a Flow Service
 Before creating a REST API, we will create a simple flow service that will be used to implement the REST API.
 This flow service will be used to get a member by its UID.